becamorin20/Group-16/docs/status.md

 We see negative performance in this plot as time continues.

 #### Baseline - Handcode (Mob Fun Algorithm)
-The second evaluation we did was to incorporate the algorithm used in mob_fun.py from the Python_Examples folder given by Malmo.
+The second baseline we used was the algorithm used in mob_fun.py from the Python_Examples folder given by Malmo.
 We expected, again, to see no improvement by the agent since we are updating no parameters or Q-table and after running the program we see that (although, again, with a lot of background).
 The agent's moves are a deterministic function of its position and the relative positions of the zombies.